brpthomas/algorithms-testing/README.md

 In a simple form of a linked list, each node is composed of data and a reference to the next node in the sequence.
 This structuce allows for efficient insertion or removal of elements from any position in the sequence during iteration.

 A drawback of linked lists is access time is linear.
 Faster access, such as random access, is not feasible.
-Arrays have better cache locality comparted to linked lists.
+Arrays have better cache locality compared to linked lists.